Belitsoft > Application Modernization Services > Reduce Costs with Incremental Modernization

 Incremental Modernization

 This systematic and fact-based method focuses on modifying organization-critical applications through a series of smaller, well-defined projects that require fewer resources.
-By breaking transformation projects into smaller chunks, each improvement can build upon the previous one.
-Change can be recognized more swiftly, allowing the organization adequate time to adapt.
+Each improvement builds on the last, helping your team to recognize value quickly and adapt at its own pace.

 The entire application can be modernized using the incremental approach.
 At the technology stack level each increment adds modernized code which decreases the percentage of legacy code.
 Eventually, the legacy system will become completely modernized.